bluegenes/2023-spillover-smash/README.md

   > Since the duplicated entries in the `fromfile.csv` file are identical, they were removed via `awk '!x[$0]++' $filename > $filename-new` for now.
 This should be automated in the future.

+This was later solved by curating assemblies from the provided Nucleotide Accessions.

 ## Build SpillOver Database